chiragtirth/Proxy/active/apps/readme.txt

-i dont own any of these apps, i am just putting them on the site
+i dont own any of these apps except wiredpotato, i am just putting them on the site